He Is (Brandy song)

 "He Is" is a song recorded by American singer Brandy for her third studio album Full Moon (2002).
-It was written by Warryn Campbell, Harold Lilly and Norwood, with production handled by Campbell and Norwood.
-Conceived during spiritual discussions with Norwood, Campbell and Lilly conceptualized the pop and R&B-influenced ballad secretly as a gospel song, as they were keen to hear her sing a religious track, a genre which Norwood declined to record at the time.
-Lyrically speaking about God in third person, Norwood was unaware "He Is" was not a relationship-themed song when she recorded it.
+It was written by Warryn Campbell, Harold Lilly and Brandy, with production handled by Campbell and the latter.
+Conceived during spiritual discussions with the singer, Campbell and Lilly conceptualized the pop and R&B-influenced ballad secretly as a gospel song, as they were keen to hear her sing a religious track, a genre which Brandy declined to record at the time.
+Lyrically speaking about God in third person, she was unaware "He Is" was not a relationship-themed song when she recorded it.